Humor is a serious matter

 There is an entire branch of social science that studies the psychological and physiological effects of humor and laughter on the brain and immune system, called gelotology.
 Research in this area has shown that humor, laughter and fun relieve physical and cognitive stress, and lead to flexible thinking - a key component of creativity and problem solving.
 Gelotology may also explain why many business leaders not only use humor, but also invest in creating a playful and fun work environment.

-In February 2018, Musk launched his famous red Tesla Roadster sports car into space on the first SpaceX Falcon Heavy rocket.
-Complete with a mannequin in a spacesuit in the driver's seat of the car, there was a GPS navigation system, on the display of which the inscription “Don’t panic” was lit.
-After launching the Tesla Roadster into space, Musk said: “It will be there in space for maybe millions or billions of years.
-Maybe some alien race will discover it in the future.
-They'll think what the hell were these guys doing?
-Did they worship this car?
-Why do they have a small car located in a big car?
-And this will most likely puzzle them.”
+In February 2018, Musk launched his signature red Tesla Roadster sports car into space on the first SpaceX Falcon Heavy rocket.
+Complete with a mannequin in a spacesuit in the driver’s seat, the car had a GPS navigation system with a sign that said “Don’t Panic.”
+After the Tesla Roadster launched into space, Musk said, “It’s going to be out there in space for maybe millions or billions of years.
+Maybe some alien race will find it in the future.
+They’re going to think, what the hell were these guys doing?
+Were they worshiping this car?
+Why do they have a little car inside a big car?
+And that’s probably going to puzzle them.”

 However, Musk's brutal style of humor has limited application and requires great skill.
-Brutal humor is most often perceived as sarcasm, cynicism, or humiliation, as a signal of dominance, or to encourage conformity to group norms of behavior.
-This style is mainly associated with generating negative emotions, and therefore has limited application in organizations.
-An illustration of Musk's use of brutal humor was a comment reportedly made in the early days of the Tesla plant in response to an employee's complaint that the work was too hard: “I would tell these people that they will be able to see their families often.” when we go bankrupt."
+Brutal humor is most often perceived as sarcasm, cynicism, or put-downs, as a signal of dominance or to encourage conformity to group norms.
+The style is primarily concerned with generating negative emotions, and therefore has limited application in organizations.
+An illustration of Musk's use of brutal humor was a comment reportedly made in the early days of the Tesla plant in response to an employee's complaint that the work was too hard: "I would tell these people that they will be able to see their families often when we go bankrupt."

 While Musk's misuse of humor hasn't caused major controversy in the past, that all changed when his company's performance began to be questioned.
 Tesla shares fell 6% and two of its top executives quit, just hours after Musk rattled investors by making sarcastic jokes and smoking marijuana on a live web show.
 Musk's outburst comes at a time when Tesla shareholders have become increasingly concerned about its finances and its ability to produce cars in large quantities.

 Leaders must be especially tactful when using humor as a means of coping with stress, anxiety, and organizational crises.
-While some styles of humor can be effective, it is best to avoid humor altogether for this purpose.
-During a difficult period for the company, the then CEO of Yahoo!
-Marissa Mayer was widely condemned for joking at a staff meeting: “I'm not here to announce layoffs (pause) ... this week.”
+And while some styles of humor can be effective, it’s best to avoid humor altogether for this purpose.
+During a difficult time for the company, Yahoo!’s then-CEO Marissa Mayer was widely criticized for joking at a staff meeting, “I’m not here to announce layoffs (pause)… this week.”

 Likewise, Musk's sardonic tweets, musings about sleeping on the floor at Tesla and being chronically sleep-deprived have not exactly entertained his shareholders and prompted several Wall Street analysts to call for the company to appoint a strong deputy for operational support and investor relations.
 You can't avoid humor.
 But, like any other important leadership skill, you need to correctly understand its place in management and apply it effectively.
 We're seeing more and more leaders harness the power of humor to unleash the creativity of their employees, create an emotional connection with customers, and lay the groundwork for new strategic directions that shape the future.